GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/configuration.md

     sudo docker load -i michigan-toolchain.tar.gz
     ```

-- Note that for LMCO P2, the Docker image (`galoisinc/besspin:gfe-gcc83`) is public on DockerHub, so there is no need to load it.
+- Note that for `bareMetal8.3` (i.e. `riscv64-unknown-elf-gcc` v8.3), the Docker image (`galoisinc/besspin:gfe-gcc83`) is public on DockerHub, so there is no need to load it.
 However, the first run that uses it will take considerable extra time due to downloading and unpacking.